 This doesn’t even begin to include living fees, FYI.

 Unfortunately for Singaporeans, most schools in the United States do not recognise the GCE Cambridge A levels certificate or even the O level certificates.
 Hence, students who wish to study there are required to take the SATs to qualify for tertiary education in the United States.
 The SATs, unlike the ISAT, UKCAT, BMAT or other international exams, is not an aptitude test but rather a content test that can and must be studied for.
 There are several SAT guidebooks out there, all of which have pros and cons as well as many preparatory classes.
 Many of my classmates have taken the SATs without external help, but some who did attend preparatory classes also do say that they help, at least a little.
 You can find out everything on the SAT here.

 In addition to taking the SAT and getting a good score, you need to write a personal statement that reflects who you are as a person, not so much as why you should get the course of choice but what makes you…you.
 Getting advice from teachers and college counsellors (if your school has one, will go a long way in helping improve your chances of admission into your dream school).

 Unlike the UK and Australia, Admissions into the US rely heavily on your extra-curricular activities as the US seeks students who are all-rounded and display holistic development in their studying years.

 Applying to the US is somewhat complicated and you need external help from your old junior college counsellors or get help from external parties such as www.studyabroad.sg because you need them to set up a Naviance account for you and help you with your personal statement.

-Perhaps out of all 3 countries, the US had the most active student life.
-US places a huge emphasis on holistic education so you need to be good in your sport, club, community services and so on.
+Perhaps out of all three countries, the US has the most active student life.
+The US places a huge emphasis on holistic education so you need to be good in your sport, club, community services and so on.
 College life is probably a huge part of education and since most students will live in hostels, you still have a blast with your friends over there.